luxingzhi27/speech_recongnition/report.md

 - `asr.py`

+  1. use `recognize_google()` to recognize.
-  1. Added the function of opening system settings and Notepad, when it is recognized that the user's command contains settings and notepad, it will execute the corresponding function.
+  2. Added the function of opening system settings and Notepad, when it is recognized that the user's command contains settings and notepad, it will execute the corresponding function.
-  2. By executing the function of speech recognition in a new thread, it avoids the phenomenon that the interface will freeze during the speech recognition process.
+  3. By executing the function of speech recognition in a new thread, it avoids the phenomenon that the interface will freeze during the speech recognition process.
-  3. By setting a flag `isRecording` to note the recoding status, with the value of `isRecording`,the GUI will show different contents.
+  4. By setting a flag `isRecording` to note the recoding status, with the value of `isRecording`,the GUI will show different contents.

 ## 3. How to Improve the Accuracy of Speech Recognition